Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Bigger lenders such as banks have especially stringent eligibility criteria.
 The main reason for this is that they are listed companies with obligations to their investors.
 If they expose themselves to greater financial risk in the form of bad debts, it may harm their share prices.
 As such, banks will summarily reject loan applications from anyone with bad credit.

-By contrast, licensed moneylenders are much more receptive to loan applications from applicants with bad credit.
+In contrast, licensed lenders are much more receptive to loan applications from applicants with bad credit and even offer them fast cash loans.
 Each application is judged on a case-by-case basis, which gives them more room to adapt to individual cases.

 Bad credit is the biggest barrier that many aspiring entrepreneurs face.
 It can stall or completely derail otherwise profitable business ideas.
 Try to always avoid bad credit because it will burden you with these disadvantages:

-Getting a good business loan Singapore interest rate depends on your credit score.
-If you have bad credit, even if your loan application is approved, lenders will attach a higher rate of interest to the loan.
-This means that those with bad credit pay more in every installment, costing them money that could go into their business.
+Getting a good business loan interest rate depends on your credit score.
+If you have bad credit, lenders will attach a higher rate of interest to the loan even if your loan application is approved.
+This means that those with bad credit pay more in every instalment, costing them money that could have been channelled into their business.

 Lenders are more cautious about extending large sums of money to a borrower with a history of not repaying their loans.
 You could miss out on the capital you need if you have bad credit.

-Bad credit affects loan tenure (shorter time to repay) and opens the borrower to severe late payment penalties (potential higher interest rate on late payment amount and higher charges).
+Bad credit affects loan tenure (shorter time to repay) and opens the borrower up to severe late payment penalties such as potentially higher interest rate on late payment amount and higher late payment penalty charges.

-Although it is more difficult to get a business loan with bad credit, it is certainly not impossible.
-Here are some strategies that you can employ to offset the disadvantages of your bad credit history.
+Although it is more difficult to get a SME loan in Singapore with bad credit, it is certainly not impossible.
+Here are some strategies you can employ to offset the disadvantages of your bad credit history.

-If a single borrower has bad credit but his or her business partners have good credit, a lender is more likely to consider their loan application.
+If a single borrower has bad credit but his or her business partners have good credit, a lender is more likely to consider and approve their loan application.

-A co-signer acts as a guarantor, ensuring that the lender is paid even if the borrower with bad credit is unable to pay.
+A co-signer acts as a guarantor, ensuring that the lender will get paid even if the borrower with bad credit is unable to pay.

 In a secured loan, the borrower puts an asset such as a vehicle or home up as collateral.
 Lenders are keen to offer secured loans because they have the right to seize the pledged collateral and liquidate it to recoup their losses if the borrower fails to pay them directly.